PCLuddite/baxshops/README.md

-SwornShop
+Shops
 =========

-SwornShop is a shop plugin for Bukkit.
+Shops is a shop plugin for Bukkit.